Magic and the power of intentional belief

 To practice magic is to believe in one’s own power.
 To believe in one’s own power is to carry the responsibility of that power.
 It is to understand the gravity of our presence in this world, and hopefully to use that power with kindness and wisdom—and you can only earn wisdom with effort, experimentation, and experience.
 It takes more than good intent.

 Our creativity has a real effect on the world, and we don’t always know what the effect will be.
 If we don’t accept our own power, we use it irresponsibly and ignore both good and ill effects our influence has.
 If we believe we’re capable of powerfully affecting our own experience, the experiences of others, and the world, then we take seriously what sort of energy we’re putting out, whether through action or inaction, and we’re more vigilant of the ripple effects.
-We may never get it perfect, but we find ourselves compelled to do the best we can.
+We may never reach perfection, but we find ourselves compelled to do the best we can.

 Examples of useful beliefs